oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-6015566C-3277-4A3C-8DD0-
 08B346A05478>`__.

-Sparse vectors are supported when you are using Oracle Database 23.7 or later.

 Sparse vectors are represented by the total number of vector dimensions, an array of indices, and an array of values where each value's location in the vector is indicated by the corresponding indices array position.
 All other